msokolov/lux/README.md

 ### Function library ###

 Lux provides a small library of XQuery functions that expose Lucene functionality such as search, iteration over terms, query highlighting, and document updates.
-An XSLT transform capability is provided.
+An XSLT transform capability (using Saxon) is provided.
 A subset of the expath:file module is provided, and the EXPath packaging libraries are included so as to enable modular extension of the function library in a standard way.
 The complete library of built-in XQuery functions is documented in the (TODO: link) javadoc for the lux.functions package.